PITTSFIELD -- Sales of single-family homes in Berkshire County rebounded in 2012 and strong market growth has carried into the first months of 2013.

 Sales of single-family homes in the Berkshires rose 25 percent in 2012, according to the Berkshire County Board of Realtors.
 Sales and price gains last year were the highest since 2005.

 The Massachusetts Association of Realtors and the Warren Group of Boston, which tracks real estate transactions, reported a 5 percent drop in the sales of single-family homes across Massachusetts in February compared to the same month last year.
-Both organizations blame a lack of inventory as the reason for the decline.

 Last month's drop in statewide single-family home sales was the first in 13 months, according to the Warren Group, and the first in 19 months, according to the Massachusetts Association of Realtors.